- Generate a response from a model

 Get the code

-az login command to authenticate before running your Java scripts.Follow along below or get the code:
+az login command to authenticate before running your Java scripts.Store your project endpoint as an environment variable.Follow along below or get the code:

 Get the code